Beginner's Guide Posted On 27th April 2017 To Beginner Series

 Picking a paper

 Like choosing a film, paper choice is based on personal preference and largely depends on the look you want to achieve.
-Our MULTIGRADE papers are the leading black & white analogue photographic papers and come in cool, neutral and warm tones and a choice of surfaces (i.e. Pearl, Glossy, Matt etc) and substrates (i.e. Fibre or Resin Coated bases).
+Our MULTIGRADE papers are the leading black & white analogue photographic papers and come in different tones (cool, neutral and warm) and a choice of surfaces (i.e. Pearl, Glossy, Matt etc) and substrates (i.e. Fibre or Resin Coated bases).
 Again, we appreciate this choice can be a little daunting for those unfamiliar with the different terminology and options so we have written a guide to picking your perfect paper.

 What chemistry should I use